Jrod7938/Jrod7938/README.md

 ## 🚀 About Me

 Hey there!
 I'm Jancarlos Rodriguez, widely recognized in the coding community as JR. My passion for technology and code drives me to push boundaries and craft unique digital experiences.
-I'm currently charting my path in Computer Science, pursuing a Bachelor's degree.
+I'm currently pursuing a Computer Science Bachelor's degree.

 ## 🔍 Interests